Blackwater to Wokingham walk

 Finishing at Sandhurst Station

-- There is no footbridge linking the two platforms.
+There is no footbridge linking the two platforms.
 For trains to Wokingham and Reading, go up the ramp on the Rose & Crown side of the bridge to Platform 2.
-For trains to Blackwater and Guildford, go up the ramp on the Village Inn side to Platform 1.
+For trains to Blackwater and Guildford, go up the other ramp to Platform 1.

 - Continue along the A321 and then cut through Sandhurst Memorial Park to Shepherd Meadows Nature Reserve.
 Follow the riverside path all the way to Blackwater.